 First ask this question: What barrier does the site/technology remove?

-If the site removes a barrier for its users to comm ... ⇢ read more
+If the site removes a barrier for its users to communicate openly, such as the need to... ⇢ read more